 A.E.
 Hotchner is the author of 18 books, including Papa Hemingway, the 1966 internationally bestselling biography of his close friend Ernest Hemingway, and the memoir King of the Hill, which was adapted into the 1993 film by Steven Soderbergh.
-He is co-founder, with Paul Newman, of Newman’s Own Foods, which generates millions of dollars for charities, every year.
+He is co-founder, with Paul Newman, of Newman’s Own Foods, which generates millions of dollars for charities every year.

 Hotchner wrote about his long friendship with Hemingway in Papa Hemingway, and the highly acclaimed bestseller was published in 34 countries in 28 different languages.
 Mr. Hotchner has also written bestselling biographies of Doris Day and Sophia Loren.
-Two of Hotchner’s several novels, The Man Who Lived at the Ritz, and Looking for Miracles, were dramatized on television, and his memoir of his St. Louis boyhood, King of the Hill, was produced as a feature film.
-Hotchner also wrote Blown Away, a book about the Sixties and the Rolling Stones; an historical novel, Louisiana Purchase; a World War II memoir, The Day I Fired Alan Ladd; Everyone Comes to Elaine’s; Dear Ernest, Dear Hotch; The Boyhood Memoirs of A.E.
+Two of Hotchner’s several novels, The Man Who Lived at the Ritz and Looking for Miracles, were dramatized on television, and his memoir of his St. Louis boyhood, King of the Hill, was produced as a feature film.
+Hotchner also wrote Blown Away, a book about the sixties and the Rolling Stones; a historical novel, Louisiana Purchase; a World War II memoir, The Day I Fired Alan Ladd; Everyone Comes to Elaine’s; Dear Ernest, Dear Hotch; The Boyhood Memoirs of A.E.
 Hotchner; and Paul and Me.

 As a freelance writer, Hotchner wrote more than 300 articles and short stories for such publications as Esquire, The Saturday Evening Post, The New York Times, and Reader’s Digest.